mautic/developer-documentation-new/docs/plugin_extensions/emails.rst

 * Use ``$event->addAbTestWinnerCriteria()`` to apply your custom logic when deciding the winner based on specific criteria.
 * Set the actual A/B test results with ``$event->setAbTestResults()``.

-You can find the code examples in the next section.

 .. vale off

 A/B testing example